Downtown Wichita: Government

 The portion of Downtown north of Douglas Avenue and west of Washington Street is in City Council District 6.
 The rest of Downtown is in City Council District 1.
 Wichita City Hall is located downtown at the corner of Main Street and Central Avenue.

 Downtown Wichita is in the 29th district of the Kansas Senate and the 103rd district of the Kansas House of Representatives.

 The Wichita U.S. Courthouse, one of the three courthouses of the United States District Court for the District of Kansas, is located downtown at the corner of 3rd Street and North Market Street.

+Other government facilities in the area include the Sedgwick County Courthouse, which houses county government offices and courts, and the Wichita-Sedgwick County Historical Museum, which occupies the former Wichita City Hall.
+Downtown is also the site of the primary United States Postal Service processing and distribution center for south-central Kansas, as well as several state and federal agency offices, including the Kansas Department for Children and Families and the U.S. Bankruptcy Court.

 Media

 The offices of The Wichita Eagle, the primary newspaper published in the city, and the Wichita Business Journal are located downtown in Old Town.
 The Roman Catholic Diocese of Wichita publishes its official newspaper, Catholic Advance, from its offices in downtown Wichita.

 KMUW, the NPR member station in Wichita, broadcasts from studios in Old Town.